Acid fast bacillus

 Latent disease believed to affect >20% of world population.

 Prevalence higher in developing nations and mimics HIV/AIDS distribution

 In young children, usually primary disease such as acute/subacute pneumonia or disseminated disease.

 Pulmonary - cavitating pneumonia, upper lobe pnuemonia, occasionally miliary

 Extrapulmonary including lymph node disease, CNS infection, osteomyelitis (Potts), peritoneal and others.

-MDR includes Rifampin and Isoniazid resistance
+MDR TB is defined as resistance to Rifampin and Isoniazid